acaibowlz/Whoosh/README.md

-# BlogYourWay
+# Whoosh

-BlogYourWay is a hobby project that serves as a minimal and independent blogging service/personal website.
+Whoosh is a hobby project that serves as a minimal and independent blogging service/personal website.

 ## 🚀 Features